Top 5 Things to do in Sydney

 Stop and wonder at just what Manly Council was thinking off when they commissioned the steaming Nautilus sculpture at Manly Wharf, locally referred to as the “steaming dog poo”, just outside the ferry terminal.
 Don’t forget to wipe your feet.

 You’ll need to walk through Fairy Bower to get to Shelly Beach.
 It’s a nice spot and would be my choice for lunch.
 Alternatively the kiosk on Shelly Beach is also worth considering.
-Either, or, or not, Manly boasts a million and one places to eat so you won’t starve.
+Manly boasts a million and one places to eat so you won’t starve.
 Indeed you’ll pass numerous pubs, cafes and shops all craving your patron along the way.

 As you approach Shelly Beach keep an eye out for the rock art to your right.
 Shelly Beach is an excellent spot for diving and has free barbeques and shaded areas behind the beach perfect for picnics.
 Once you’ve reached Shelly Beach you can walk up to and across the car park for cliff top views out to sea.